ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ### Matrix field type

 The new [Matrix field type](https://doc.ibexa.co/en/2.5/api/field_types_reference/matrixfield) enables you to store a table of data.
-Columns in the matrix are defined in the Field definition.
+Columns in the matrix are defined in the field definition.

 ![Configuring a Matrix field type](2.5_matrix_ft.png)